AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 This change will take effect immediately, without needing to re-start the server.
 While changing the log level to DEBUG can help with debugging, it will also fill up the log file with a large number of logging messages.

-This will make reading the log files much more difficult, so you may want to resort to searching for specific terms instead of scanning the logs for errors.
+This will make reading the log files much more difficult, so you may want to search for specific terms instead of scanning the logs for errors.

 When you have finished debugging your plug-in, we recommend that you restore the log level in RemotingAppender.config to the INFO log level.